theAdamColton/vq-clip/README.md

 # Set up training data

 You can train VQ-CLIP from a dataset of text-image CLIP embeddings.
-You can find these on [HuggingFace](https://huggingface.co/mlfoundations), I'd recommend using the [medium scale](https://huggingface.co/datasets/mlfoundations/datacomp_medium) dataset.
-Medium scale contains 128M image/text CLIP embedding pairs, amounting to 750 GB.
+You can find these on [HuggingFace](https://huggingface.co/mlfoundations), I'd recommend using the image/text embeddings from  [datacomp 1B](mlfoundations/datacomp_1b) dataset.

 Only the .npx files are needed, these can be downloaded using the huggingface `snapshot_download` function.